Ayr, Queensland: Amenities

-Ayr has the usual chain stores, including Domino's Pizza, ten pin bowling, a toyshop, cinema, six pubs, and a range of sports, electrical and fashion stores.
-Ayr has several banks including the Commonwealth, ANZ, Suncorp, National and Bendigo & Adelaide Bank.
+Ayr has range of shops and banks.

 The Burdekin Shire Council operates a public library in Ayr at 108 Graham Street (19.5759°S 147.4039°E).

 The Ayr branch of the Queensland Country Women's Association meets at 20 Chippendale Street.

 Burdekin Uniting Church has two churches, one at 130 Mackenzie Street (19.5764°S 147.4028°E) in Ayr and the other in Home Hill.

+Sport

-A wide variety of sports are played in Ayr, including Touch football, Rugby league, Rugby Union, Soccer, tennis and golf.
-Netball and Table Tennis (ping pong) are also popular.
+A wide variety of sports are played in Ayr, including touch football, rugby league, rugby union, soccer, tennis and golf.
+Netball and table tennis (ping pong) are also popular.
 The Ayr Surf Life Saving club is small and well-established.

+Pioneer Park Speedway is a motorcycle speedway venue to the west of the town on Bruce Highway.
+The track has been a significant venue for important speedway events, including qualifying rounds of the Speedway World Championship and the final of the Australian Solo Championship.

 Attractions

-Alva beach, also known as Lynch's Beach, is a popular area for fishing and swimming located 16 km east of Ayr.
+Alva Beach, also known as Lynch's Beach, is a popular area for fishing and swimming located 16 km east of Ayr.